otherio/threadable.com/README.md

 We need the latest version of the ruby build pack in order to allow us to have `config.assets.initialize_on_precompile` enabled which we need to compile our routes into JavaScript.

+### Git remotes

+To configure your git remotes, run: script/setup_remotes

+### Pushing

+To push to staging, run:
+script/deploy

+To push to production, run:
+script/deploy production